 Important note: Since the Facebook forms are publicly available and open for anyone to submit any contact details, new leads collected in Facebook are not automatically given an opt-in to your marketing campaigns.
 Therefore the first action you should take with new registrations is to secure a double opt-in.

 Creating your first new Leads Ads Subscription

 Lead Ads subscriptions are created in the same way that you create new audiences.
 Before you start, please make sure that you have followed all the instructions in our Connecting to Facebook guide, or you may not be able to see all of the pages and forms you expect.
 Then proceed as follows:

 - On the Assets tab, click Create New Asset and then click Facebook Lead Ad Subscription.

 - Select the Ad account, then the page where the form is hosted, and finally the form itself.
-The name you define as the Subscription name will be used for the contact list that collects the new leads from the form.
+The read-only Subscription name is auto-generated from the selected page and form.
+This name will be used for the contact list that collects the new leads from the form.

 - Once you have selected your form, map the fields in the form to your Emarsys database fields.

 - The fields email address, first name and last name are automatically mapped.
 Any other fields in the Facebook form should be mapped to existing Emarsys database fields.